matthiasschoger/hashilab-support/README.md

 - nightly-backups - Cron jobs which do online backups of the databases via Nomad Actions.
 - node-exporter - Provides metrics of all the VMs to Prometheus.
 - portainer - Container management, no longer in use.
 - prometheus - Metrics database, which picks up metrics from the nodes, services and Consul Connect and stores them in a time-series database.
-Used by Grafana to do the graph p*rn thing ...
+Used by Grafana to do the graph p*rn thing.
+Also picks up metrics about the Unifi network and my Synology NAS with the help of specific exporters.
 - proton-bridge - Bridge to my email service Proton Mail.
-Provides an interface for my services to send out email notifications.
+Provides an endpoint for my services to send out email notifications.
 - weekly-maintenance - Weekly job which runs clean up tasks on all my nodes.